JoelBeau/DATA3402-Kaggle-Final-Project/README.md

 This Kaggle challenge is to build a binary classification model to predict whether a software file contains a defect (`1`) or not (`0`) using a range of numerical features extracted from code complexity and structure.

-My approach involved exploring and comparing several machine learning models, including:
+My approach involved exploring and comparing two machine learning models using both class balancing and feature transformation (log-scaling, standardization):
 - Logistic Regression (baseline)
 - Random Forest (primary model)
-- Class balancing
-- Feature transformation (log-scaling + standardization)

 My best model (according to Kaggle's scoring metric of AUC)  —  a basic tuned Random Forest Classifier using RandomSearchCV, achieved a **validation accuracy of 81%**, with the best **AUC of 0.7885**.
 These results represent a solid baseline and demonstrate the importance of preprocessing and class imbalance strategies.